Courses

 Testes

-The location of testes is in the scrotal sacs present outside the abdominal cavity.
+The location of the testes is in the scrotal sacs present outside the abdominal cavity.
 They are the primary sex organ as well as endocrine in function.
 The testis includes seminiferous tubules and interstitial cells.
 Interstitial cells or Leydig cells secrete hormones known as testosterone.
-This hormone regulates spermatogenesis, the development of beards and mustaches, as well as the maturation of male accessory sex organs.
+This hormone regulates spermatogenesis, the development of beards and moustaches, as well as the maturation of male accessory sex organs.

 Structure of Testis